Coly010/github-user-search/README.md

 Vercel makes it easy to manage the environment variables that are set when deploying the project on their project settings page.

+## NOTES

+- MatPaginator supports I18N, which can be seen in the `paginator.i18n.ts` file.
+However, if the paginator is already rendered, and then the language is switched, the paginator i18n does not update.
+  - Because `useFactory` creates a singleton, any code that's subscribed to changes in the factory won't update the Singleton instance, just the object that was used to create the Singleton.
+  - Happy path currently would be to change language before making a search

 ## Development server

 Run `ng serve github-user-search` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.